Getting Started Editing Weddings in Lightroom Mobile

 One caveat to this workflow is that you must use just one catalog file.
 There are some Lightroom users who advocate creating separate catalog files for every event and portrait session.
 Similarly, some photographers like to have multiple catalog files based on job dates – for instance, creating a separate catalog file for each month, or perhaps one catalog file for the whole year.
 If this is the case with you, you’ll need to change that practice to use the Lightroom Mobile workflow efficiently.
 The reason is that Creative Cloud will only allow one LR Classic catalog file to be designated as being able to sync to the cloud, and changing this designation every time you open a different catalog file will quickly become cumbersome and confusing, defeating the whole purpose.

-For those who like to keep their RAW files indefinitely, but don’t want the catalog file to grow too large, my suggestion is to, after the editing of the job is finished, and JPEGs have been exported and delivered (and thus the RAW files are no longer needed to be regularly accessed), use the “Export as Catalog” option in LR Classic to offload the images onto a secondary external hard drive for offline storage.
+For those who like to keep their RAW files indefinitely, but don’t want the catalog file to grow too large, my suggestion is to, after the editing of the job is finished, and JPEGs have been exported and delivered (and thus the RAW files are no longer needed to be regularly accessed), use the “Export as Catalog” option in LR Classic to offload the images onto a secondary external hard drive for offline storage, at least for a while (until you are confident they are no longer needed).
 You can then delete them from your the main working catalog.

 The Details